 Renton School District construction projects range from relatively small improvements to a complete remodel of an entire school.
 No matter its size, any project must help the district meet its goals for student learning.
 That’s why all building construction projects start with the design and construction standards.

 This document is revisited periodically.
-It reflects knowledge gained from construction funded by our past bond measures and reflects updates of the district’s vision and goals.
+It reflects knowledge gained from construction funded by our past bond measures and reflects updates on the district’s vision and goals.